 As highlighted in Sections 2.4 and 5.2, the Application Programming Interface (API) utilized to interact with the DSA currently lacks support for interrupt-based completion waiting and the use of Dedicated Work Queue.
 Future development efforts may focus on direct DSA access, bypassing the Intel Data Mover Library, to leverage the complete feature set.
-Particularly, interrupt-based waiting would significantly enhance the usability of the Cache, which currently only supports busy-waiting.
+Particularly, interrupt-based waiting would significantly enhance the usability of the Cache, currently only supporting busy-waiting.
+This lead us to extend the design by implement weak-waiting in Section 5.2, favouring cache misses instead of wasting resources during the wait.
+Additionally, access through a Dedicated Work Queue has the potential to reduce submission cost and thereby increase the caches' effectiveness.

 Although the preceding paragraphs and the results in Chapter 6 might suggest that the Cache requires extensive refinement for production applications, we argue the opposite.
-Under favourable conditions, as assumed for NUMA-aware applications, we mention that busy waiting goes against the rationale of offloading data copy, only usefull to reduce power consumption for sync-copy, cite dsaanaobserved significant speed-up using the Cache for prefetching to High Bandwidth Memory, accelerating database queries.
+Under favourable conditions, as assumed for NUMA-aware applications, we observed significant speed-up using the Cache for prefetching to High Bandwidth Memory, accelerating database queries.
 Its utility is not limited to prefetching alone; it offers a solution for replicating data to NVRAM and might prove applicable to different use cases.
 Additional benchmarks on more complex queries for QdP and a comparison between prefetching to HBM using knowledge of the coming queries and the data they access, and 'HBM Cache Mode' (see Section 2.1) could yield deeper insights into the caches' performance.